There’s a powerful mental tool used in elite weightlifting and strength-training circles, called the “cue.”

 This means that when priorities or needs inevitably change, you’ll have much more difficulty adjusting course than you would have if you’d communicated to your team that the roadmap is just a strategic overview—and not a start-to-finish plan that’s set in stone.

 On our product roadmap basics page, we discuss what a product roadmap is and what it is not.
-If you’ve been operating under the “roadmap document” framework, that page might be helpful in reorienting you to think about the roadmap as a strategic guide and communication tool for your product’s goals and plans.
+If you’ve been operating under the “roadmap document” framework, that page might help reorient you to think about the roadmap as a strategic guide and communication tool for your product’s goals and plans.

 Your roadmap isn’t actually a conversation, of course, just as that weightlifter can’t actually push his feet through the floor during the deadlift.
-It’s just a useful cue to get you thinking about your roadmaps in a much more useful, strategic way.
+Instead, it’s just a useful cue to get you thinking about your roadmaps in a much more useful, strategic way.

 Brian Crofts, Chief Product Officer at Pendo, gets this right.
 As he told us when we interviewed him for our Product Lessons Learned series with product leaders, Brian uses roadmaps to “facilitate the communication of what we’re doing, when we’re doing it, and, ultimately, why we’re doing it.”
 (Read the full interview.)